+areas. architecture. effective content management of all content areas.

+(Benchmarking)

+Navigation

+Users couldn't decipher where local and global navigation took them within portal sites that contained weather as well as other content.
+(User Interviews & Benchmarking) Weather is only a portion of the content, and consequently what would be global navigation on a devoted weather site becomes local, confusing users.
+Weather- and non-weather-related content navigation shouldn't be co-located within the navigation frame.

+Labeling

-Observation Conclusion Implications for site architecture Labeling Many labels didn't accurately describe the content area underneath.
+Many labels didn't accurately describe the content area underneath.
 (Benchmarking) Labels need to describe exactly what is under them.
 Use description or scope notes to help clarify a label.
 Avoid colloquialism and jargon.

+Features

-Features No weather sites are providing effec- tive personalization; in fact, some are doing a very poor job at it.
-(Benchmarking) Personalizing using anonymous tracking and content affinity is most effective.
+No weather sites are providing effective personalization; in fact, some are doing a very poor job at it.
+Personalizing using anonymous tracking and content affinity is most effective.
 Use Amazon as a benchmark for this.
-Provide options such as "the top 10 weather stories" or "the top 5 pur- chases made by users from Michigan."
-Link these from the local weather pages.
+Provide options such as "the top 10 weather stories" or "the 5 top purchases made by users from Michigan."
+Link these from the local

+(Benchmarking) weather pages.

-Architectural strategies and approaches
+11.6.1.4 Architectural strategies and approaches

-Now we get to the meat of the report-the explanation of the recommended architectural strategies and approaches.
+Now we get to the meat of the report, the explanation of the recommended architectural strategies and approaches.
 This is a fairly extensive section, so we can't include it in its entirety, but we can present and briefly explain a few of the visuals used to illustrate the recommendations.

 This report presents two strategies, local hub and distributed content, which are intended to be used in tandem.
-The local hub strategy centers on the fact that users are mainly focused on learning about their local weather.
+The local hub strategy centers around the fact that users are mainly focused on learning about their local weather.
 The conceptual blueprint in Figure 11-9 presents an information architecture built around this local hub strategy.